IS Attack On Syria Army Bus Kills 26 Soldiers: Monitor - UrduPoint

 IS Attack On Syria Army Bus Kills 26 Soldiers: Monitor

-Beirut, (UrduPoint / Pakistan Point News - 11th Aug, 2023 ) :At least 26 soldiers have been killed in war-torn Syria's east, a monitor said on Friday, the deadliest in a new wave of attacks blamed on Islamic State group jihadists.
+Beirut, (UrduPoint / Pakistan Point News - 11th Aug, 2023 ) :At least 26 soldiers have been killed in an Islamic State group assault in eastern Syria, a monitor said Friday, the deadliest in a new wave of attacks blamed on the militants.

 Despite losing their last piece of territory in Syria in 2019, IS has maintained hideouts in the vast Syrian desert from which it has carried out ambushes and hit-and-run attacks.